germal/OpenCVB/README.md

 adding variants and experimenting with the example.
 The first objective is to get access to languages commonly used for computer vision projects - C++, C\#, Python, and VB.Net are currently supported.
-Secondly, it is important to get access to multiple libraries - OpenCV, OpenGL, OpenMP, and VTK.
+Secondly, it is important to get access to multiple libraries - OpenCV, OpenGL, and OpenMP.
 And lastly, it is important to use all the possible image representations - 3D, bitmaps, plots, bar charts, spreadsheets, or text.

 Making these languages and libraries available while using the same